 RPA Navigator is an online management and response hub for streamlining life safety and emergency management.
 It is a continuously evolving web-based platform that works to improve, integrate and future-proof your risk management and compliance workflow by thoroughly replacing paper-based procedures with accurate and actionable data.
 This solution can operate as a stand-alone platform or seamlessly integrate with our consulting services.
 Clients gain the benefit of years of experience in delivering technological solutions in our industry to healthcare clients of all sizes.

-New York State Health Facilities Association/New York State Center for Assisted Living (NYSHFA/NYSCAL) 4th Annual Emergency Preparedness
+NY State Health Facilities Association/New York State Center for Assisted Living (NYSHFA/NYSCAL) 4th Annual Emergency Preparedness Conference

 October 24, 2019